-- Individuals who are quite pleased with themselves while their performance is barely adequate. - Individuals who insist that the department chair's annual evaluation under rate their performance. - Individuals who overcompensate for their lack of performance by inflating expectations of students. - □ Sometimes these are faculty who have "checked out".
+- □ Individuals who are quite pleased with themselves while their performance is barely adequate. - Individuals who consistently insist that the department chair's annual evaluation under rate their performance. - Individuals who overcompensate for their lack of performance by inflating expectations of students. - □ Sometimes these are faculty who have "checked out".

-Implementing the No [Mediocre] Rule
+Implementing No [Jerk] / No [Mediocre] Rules

-Take great care to not hire them Take great care to protect others
+- □ Take great care to not hire them.

+- □ Take great care to protect others.

-Anonymous feedback from colleagues may help Try to avoid spreading the behavior
+- Anonymous feedback from colleagues may help

+- □ Try to avoid spreading the behavior